makeandbuild/Courier/README.md

 ## API Docs
 WARNING: THESE ARE NOT EVEN CLOSE TO BEING CORRECT OR UP TO DATE YET.
 The base template is the only thing there now.

-Currently in development here: http://makeandbuild.github.io/Courier/
+Development is in the '''gh-pages''' branch.

+Current docs can be viewed at http://makeandbuild.github.io/Courier/